-Please read the letter below from Condo Express, Inc. Timeshare Property Specialists and members of the Timeshare Reseller Network.
+Please read the letter below from Condo Express a division of Ad-Net, Inc. Timeshare Property Specialists and members of the Timeshare Reseller Network.

-Condo Express, Inc., like other timeshare resale brokerage companies with well-known brand names, is the victim of timeshare resale services look-a-like copying by unlicensed third parties.
+Condo Express a division of Ad-Net, Inc., like other timeshare resale brokerage companies with well-known brand names, is the victim of timeshare resale services look-a-like copying by unlicensed third parties.
 Many companies, mostly websites, try to look like they can sell timeshare properties as well as Condo Express when the reality is that only a licensed representative can sell a complicated product like a timeshare for an owner.
 Our licensed representatives that are timeshare specialists bring together the parties, handle contracting, complete all the details through escrow, funding and ultimately getting the new timeshare buyer's name transferred at the resort.
-The Stroman brand name is also often used without permission in Search Engine Optimization (SEO) on several websites unrelated to Condo Express, Inc. or its affiliated companies.
+The Stroman brand name is also often used without permission in Search Engine Optimization (SEO) on several websites unrelated to Condo Express a division of Ad-Net, Inc. or its affiliated companies.

 These websites, which in some cases look functionally identical to a site operated by a licensed timeshare resale broker, are generally of poor quality and performance.
 The websites' advertising services are often offered at low prices, and are presented to consumers as bargains.
 But in reality, timeshare resale services by unlicensed parties are far from being a bargain to a reselling consumer.